edgedb/edgedb/docs/datamodel/computeds.rst

   This section assumes a basic understanding of EdgeQL.
 If you aren't familiar with it, feel free to skip this page for now.

-Object types can contain *computed* links and properties.
+Object types can contain *computed* properties and links.
 Computed properties and links are not persisted in the database.
 Instead, they are evaluated *on the fly* whenever that field is queried.
+Computed properties must be declared with the ``property`` keyword and computed links must be declared with the ``link`` keyword.
+While these keywords are optional for non-computed fields in EdgeDB 3.0+, they are still required for computed fields.

 .. code-block:: sdl
     :version-lt: 3.0